-Let’s discover together the Pros and Cos of starting a business as freelancer in the UAE.
+Let’s discover together the Pros and Cos of starting a business as a freelancer in the UAE.

 - Autonomy: You are your own boss, you can control your time and work.
-You contract with multiple companies across the country.
+Your contract with multiple companies across the country.

 - Flexibility: you work for yourself and don’t answer to anyone’s schedule.
-You are not restricted by office hours and have the full control on your work and your life.
+You are not restricted by office hours and have full control over your work and your life.

 - If your business grows exceptionally you can always upgrade to a trade license